He saved scores of lives on D-Day. Lawmakers say he was passed over for the Medal of Honor because he was Black.

 “Clearly his actions on June 6, 1944, were noteworthy,” the letter from Brig.
 Gen. Robert W. Bennett Jr. said, “however, I cannot direct my staff to proceed with this request for reconsideration based on the documentation provided.”

-Joan Woodson, 91, has spent years advocating for her husband to receive the Medal of Honor.
+Joann Woodson, 91, has spent years advocating for her husband to receive the Medal of Honor.

-Woodson was a humble man who did not often talk about his actions that day, his widow said.
+Waverly Woodson was a humble man who did not often talk about his actions that day, his widow said.

 “He felt he was out there doing his duty.
 That was his duty to his country,” she said.

-But toward the end of his life, every now and then, “I heard him talk about the injustice of not recognizing the Black soldiers on D-Day,” Woodson said.
+But toward the end of his life, every now and then, “I heard him talk about the injustice of not recognizing the Black soldiers on D-Day,” she said.

 “He was so surprised that everybody that saw ‘Saving Private Ryan,’ they came away thinking there really weren’t very many Black soldiers on D-Day,” she said.